 I loved the fact that the blue bracelets they give you allow you access to your secure locker as often as you want.
 And I loved how truly relaxing this place is.

-Say what you want about the Blue Lagoon — I loved it, and would definitely recommend it to anyone visiting Iceland.
-Even if you don’t like spas or massages or saggy old lady boobs, chances are you will still enjoy the Blue Lagoon.
+Say what you want about it — I loved visiting the Blue Lagoon, and would definitely recommend it to anyone visiting Iceland.
+Even if you don't like spas or massages or other womens' boobs, chances are you will still enjoy the Blue Lagoon.
 I know I did!

 Some practical tips for visiting the Blue Lagoon: